cugos/dropchop/README.md

 grunt
 ```

 You should now be able to access the application at `http://localhost:8000`.
 While the development server is running, any changes to `index.html` or files within `src/` will cause appropriate linting/compiling/testing to occur.
-Upon successful completion of these actions, the browser will automatically reload.